icedterminal/ga-z270x-ug/README.md

     - While SSDT plugin works to a degree, I have tried to debug this issue and am unable to.
 PRgen does not work at all.
 Literally generates one state.
 Dropping CPU SSDT can cause boot failures and introduces a different issue.
 2. PowerNap, Sleep and Hibernate do not function.
 System goes for this power state and hangs.
 Powered on but in a frozen state.
 Does not respond to input.
 Screen is black.
     - Since CPU can't idle correctly, these are never expected to work.
+    - USB controller affects this feature.
+Boards with ASMedia, like mine, are not natively supported in macOS.
+They do function when mapped, but not being able to be natively control with power states prevents macOS from changing states.

 This EFI was created using firmware version `F9d`.
 If you use an older verison, consider upgrading.
 While in theory it should be fine to use an older version, you never know.